-Further, round the tyre there is the Department of Transport mark, DOT FU TA H76x3501, the last 4 digits of this give you the date of manufacture of the tyre which is the 35th week of 2001.
+Further, around the tyre, there is the Department of Transport mark, DOT FU TA H76x3501, the last 4 digits of this give you the date of manufacture of the tyre which is the 35th week of 2001.

-On most tyres there will also be tread wear indicator marks round the outer edge of the tyre at intervals near the tread and if you look at the tread in these positions you will see small raised bars in the base of the tread.
+On most tyres, there will also be tread wear indicator marks around the outer edge of the tyre at intervals near the tread and if you look at the tread in these positions you will see small raised bars in the base of the tread.
 When these are level with the surface of the tread you have reached the wear limit for that tyre.

 The Law on tyre wear and damage is: